MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/party-unreal-engine-oss-playfab-plugin-integration.md

     }
     ```

-- After you're updated your `<game.build.cs>` file (and every subsequent time you update it), be sure to regenerate your game's Visual Studio project files by right-clicking your **.uproject** file and selecting `Generate Visual Studio Project Files`.
+- After you update your `<game.build.cs>` file (and every subsequent time you update it), be sure to regenerate your game's Visual Studio project files by right-clicking your `.uproject` file and selecting `Generate Visual Studio Project Files`.

 - OSS PlayFab now offers a public `AuthenticateUserComplete` delegate that triggers on completion of the OSS PF user authentication flow.
 Bind to this delegate to retrieve details of your OSS PlayFab authentication.
     ```cpp